astronomer/docs/learn/dag-factory.md

 ```

-## Step 2: Create a YAML file for your DAG
+## Step 2: Create a sub-directory for your DAG configuration files and create a YAML file for your DAG

-1. In the `dags` directory of your Astro project, create a new YAML file for each DAG you want to create.
-For example, `my_dag.yaml`.
-Astronomer recommends creating a new sub-directory for all your DAGs defined in YAML and keeping them separate from standard DAG files written in Python.
+1. In the `dags` directory of your Astro project, create a new sub-directory called `configs` to store your DAG configuration files defined in YAML.
+Astronomer recommends keeping these separate from standard DAG files written in Python.
-2. Copy the contents of the following example configuration file into each YAML file.
+2. Within the new sub-directory, create a new YAML file for your DAG called for example `my_dag.yaml`.
+Copy the contents of the following example configuration file into the YAML file.

 ```YAML
 <your-DAG-id>: